 Ellicott Creek offers a wide variety of activities.
 Visitors can walk along the creek banks or rollerblade and bicycle along the paved trails.
-You can cross over the footbridge to Ellicott Island or enjoy a family reunion at our casino or any of our park shelters.
+You can cross over the footbridge to the Ellicott Island Bark Park or enjoy a family reunion at our Casino or any of our park shelters.

 - Plant Life